datacarpentry/archive-datacarpentry/lessons/python/04-data_as_read-only.md

 ##os module

-The os module is included in the base Pytohn library and can be loaded in the standard way:
+The os module is included in the base Python library and can be loaded in the standard way:

 ```python
 import os